Finance Act: Finance Act 1920

-This included a new "Duty on licences for mechanically propelled vehicles" (Vehicle Excise Duty, which went into the Road Fund until 1936), repealed "customs duties on motor spirit and motor spirit dealers licence duties", and introduced "Provisions as to spirits used for generating mechanical power" along with other provisions related to income tax and tax on alcohol.
+The Finance Act 1920 (10 & 11 Geo.
+5. c.
+18) included a new "Duty on licences for mechanically propelled vehicles" (Vehicle Excise Duty, which went into the Road Fund until 1936), repealed "customs duties on motor spirit and motor spirit dealers licence duties", and introduced "Provisions as to spirits used for generating mechanical power", along with other provisions related to income tax and tax on alcohol.

 Finance Act 1946

-The 1946 Act established the National Land Fund and much of National Savings and Investments.
+The Finance Act 1946 (9 & 10 Geo.
+6. c.
+64) established the National Land Fund and much of National Savings and Investments.

 Finance Act 1948

-The 1948 Act established the "Special Contribution", which was a one-off wealth tax.
+The Finance Act 1948 (11 & 12 Geo.
+6. c.
+49) established the "Special Contribution", which was a one-off wealth tax.

 Finance Act 1963

-The 1963 Act abolished Schedule A of income tax, which was a tax on the imputed rent of owner-occupiers.
+The Finance Act 1963 (c.
+25) abolished Schedule A of income tax, which was a tax on the imputed rent of owner-occupiers.
+It also abolished the land tax.

 Finance Act 1965

-The 1965 Act introduced corporation tax and capital gains tax.
+The Finance Act 1965 (c.
+25) introduced corporation tax and capital gains tax.

 Finance Act 1972

-The 1972 Act introduced value added tax.
+The Finance Act 1972 (c.
+41) introduced value added tax.

 Finance Act 1977

-The Finance Act 1977 abolished the last remaining tithes payable to the Church of England or Church in Wales.
+The Finance Act 1977 (c.
+36) abolished the last remaining tithes payable to the Church of England or Church in Wales.

 Finance Act 2000

-The Finance Act 2000 increased the Climate Change Levy.
+The Finance Act 2000 (c.
+17) increased the Climate Change Levy.

 Finance Act 2010

-This Act shortly before the 2010 United Kingdom general election, passed as set out by the Labour Party adjusted the rates of the main taxes, in particular introducing on income tax the 50% 'additional rate' band.
+Shortly before the 2010 United Kingdom general election, the Finance Act 2010 (c.
+13) passed as set out by the Labour Party adjusted the rates of the main taxes, in particular introducing on income tax the 50% 'additional rate' band.

-The Act also reversed a prospective rise enacted in the Finance Act 2007 of the inheritance tax nil rate band threshold from £325,000 to £350,000 which would have applied from 6 April 2010, thus, emphasising a degree of redistribution, the tax instead continues to apply to death estates that do not benefit from any exemptions (such as spouse nil-rate-bands) and consist of a property valued at 25% above the national average.
+The act also reversed a prospective rise enacted in the Finance Act 2007 (c.
+11) of the inheritance tax nil rate band threshold from £325,000 to £350,000 which would have applied from 6 April 2010, thus, emphasising a degree of redistribution, the tax instead continues to apply to death estates that do not benefit from any exemptions (such as spouse nil-rate-bands) and consist of a property valued at 25% above the national average.

 Finance (No. 2) Act 2010

-This Act of 27 July 2010 under the Coalition Government reduced the headline rate of Capital Gains Tax to 18%.
+The Finance (No. 2) Act 2010 (c.
+31) under the Coalition Government reduced the headline rate of Capital Gains Tax to 18%.